Get in Touch

 • Emulating a Business Process

-• Choosing the right gateway: decisions, forks and joins
+• Selecting the appropriate gateway: decisions, forks, and joins

-• Mapping the processes to swim lanes and pools
+• Mapping processes to swim lanes and pools

-• Supplementing the model with artifacts
+• Enhancing the model with supporting artifacts

-Analyzing the Enterprise Structure
+Analyzing Enterprise Structure

 • Establishing the business domain

-• Documenting the workers and organization units
+• Documenting personnel and organizational units

-• Modeling systems, documents, information and tools
+• Modeling systems, documents, information, and tools

 • Determining object attributes

-• Generalizing and specializing relationships
+• Defining generalization and specialization relationships

-• Constructing associations between the classes
+• Constructing associations between classes

 • Packaging for domains and functional units